ARPA-SIMC/moncic-ci/README.md

 For freely trying things out on a shell, see [Running a shell](doc/shell.md).

-For creating OS images with a custom setup, see [Custom OS images](doc/custom-os-images.md)
+For creating OS images with a custom setup, see [Custom OS images](doc/custom-os-images.md).

+For running the test suite of local code on a different OS, see [Testing on another distro](doc/testing-on-another-distro.md).

 ## Container details